Find out about playing out on your street

 You can’t have more than one play date per week and must let residents know using an updated version of your original resident notification letter.

-Send your amendment request and a copy of the letter to email@example.com at least six weeks before any added play date.
+Send your amendment request and a copy of the letter to firstname.lastname@example.org at least 8 weeks before any added play date.

 Renew an application

-You can apply for a one-year extension to your existing application filling in the same TPSO form above.
+You can apply for a new one-year Order once the current one expires by filling in the same TPSO form above.

-You must give us at least six weeks’ notice.
+You must give us at least 8 weeks notice.